 Keeping Costs Low, Without the Risk For Mistakes: Making sure that your interests and the interests of your child are protected and represented is critical to success in your divorce.
 If at all possible, consider attempting to work out a settlement agreement with your spouse through mediation or even through a collaborative approach to the divorce.
 This will reduce costs and stress.
 Find an attorney that is supportive of mediation, collaboration and attempts to work out your own agreements with your spouse.
 Avoid an attorney that pushes litigation simply for the sake of spending your money in court unnecessarily.
 Retaining the right attorney for you can give you comfort in the knowledge that someone is strongly advocating for your position, backed by experience in family law here in New Jersey.

-When you are ready, please contact us to schedule your FREE consultation with one of our compassionate and qualified family law attorneys.
+When you are ready, please contact us to schedule your initial consultation with one of our compassionate and qualified family law attorneys.
 Knowledge is power!
 We can assess your case and work with you to create a strategy for the road ahead.